Fun facts about me

 3. For me, there is no such thing as bad weather, only the wrong clothes.

-5. I didn’t want to have children of my own for ecological reasons, but then adopting had been too complicated.
+5. I didn’t want to have children of my own for ecological reasons, but then adopting was too complicated.

 6. I have a list called “Signs I’m growing up”.
 It has things in it like, “First grey hair” and “Started shaving my armpit hair.”